How pricing works

 The exact math behind every route.

 No guessing, no surge pricing roulette, no hidden fees.
-Your share per day is a rideshare-equivalent fare for the same route, split across the students who share it, with a 20% platform fee on top.
+Your share per day is a rideshare-equivalent fare for the same route, split across the students who share it — for a fully vetted, managed, insured ride.

 The formula, in four steps

 We start from what a rideshare would cost on your exact route, surge included.
-Then we split that across the students on the route and add 20% so we can keep the route running.
+Then we apply Shuttlebee's managed-service rate and split the total across the students on the route.

 Step 1